joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/19/parsing-yaml-using-kotlin-objects.md

     	                            val destinations: List<String>,
     	                            val fiters: List<StreamFilterMapping>)

 You may be thinking there isn't much of a difference between the two, however, `val`s can only be assigned once and are therefore read-only.
-I tend to err on the side of read-only and as-close-as to immutable wherever possible.
+I tend to err on the side of read-only and as-close-to immutable wherever possible.

 Is this attainable using [SnakeYAML](https://bitbucket.org/asomov/snakeyaml/wiki/Home) to parse my YAML files?
 Let's find out!
 While working on this, I came across an [article](https://www.mkammerer.de/blog/snakeyaml-and-kotlin) that tried to attain this and failed.
 That article ultimately suggested going with Jackson, and maybe that's the way to go.
 However, I want to see if it is at all possible to use the desired data classes with YAML.
 Will it even be YAML we want to use?